frankburgs/main/notes/notes_network.md

 - Newest internet protocol version.
 - Allows for 340UD IP addressses.
 - 128-bit binary value broken into 8 fields each separated by a colon.

+## Transmission Control Protocol (TCP)
+- HTTPS, SSH,
+- Connection oriented, reliable delivery.
+- Flow control, receiver manages how much data is sent.
+- Guarantees data gets sent to intended recipient.
+- Slower and requires more resources.
+- FTP, web browsing, e-mail.
+- Reliable guaranteed delivery, proper order of data assembly.
+- Responsible for tracking all the network connections between a user’s device and multiple destinations.
+- HTTP via TCP uses sequence numbers is segments of information to know if data is missing.
+- Delivers data in sequenced order and resends lost data.

+## Secure Shell (SSH)
+- tcp/22 encrypted communication link
+- Looks and acts same as Telnet (tcp/23 no encryption)

+## Secure Mail Transfer Protocol (tcp/25 SMTP)
+-

+## User datagram protocol (UDP)
+- No flow control, sender determines data transmit amount.
+- Connectionless, no formal open or close to connection.
+- Fewer resources, does not guarantee every packet arrives (calls, live streaming).
+- Fast with loss tolerance.
+- Low overhead, does not require acknowledgements.
+- Unreliable delivery, does not resend lost data, delivers data as it arrives.

+## TCP & UDP
+- Ports can be any # between 0 & 65,535.
+- Multiplex : send and receive unrelated data, across multiple devices.

+### Connectionless
+- DHCP, TFTP

 # Bureaucracies